-There are several concerns surrounding children that serve as interpreters for their parents.
+There are several concerns surrounding children of deaf adults (CODA) that serve as interpreters for their parents.
 One concern is that children are expected to interpret in situations that are considered inappropriate, whether its subject or age appropriateness, placing them in confusing and vulnerable situations.
 This creates for some hearing children an unwanted pressure and burden that they are too young to resist or negotiate.

 Most of these situations are ‘encouraged’ by members of the hearing world

 It is quite interesting to note that most of these situations are ‘encouraged’ by members of the hearing world.
-On the other hand, coda children also enjoy the richness associated with the knowledge of language and cultures of two worlds and report that maintaining this ‘special’ role in the family structure helped them gain responsibility, maturity and the ability to empathise with others.
+On the other hand, children of deaf adults (CODA) children also enjoy the richness associated with the knowledge of language and cultures of two worlds and report that maintaining this ‘special’ role in the family structure helped them gain responsibility, maturity and the ability to empathise with others.

 Children also may become hyper-vigilant, listening for things that their parents could not hear such as ‘monsters’, burglars, smoke alarms, and cracking sounds of the ceiling collapsing.
 Many feel that this could be considered as ‘role reversal’ and could later cause problems for the parent in later years when teenage trials and power struggles take place.

 The flow of information changes drastically with the addition of a deaf family member